What Is An Ethernet Cable?

 Ethernet cables are fairly versatile and can be used in a home or office setting.
 The port is not only standard across all of the cable categories, but also internationally recognized so if you travel, you will likely be able to find or utilize an ethernet connection.

-In your home, an ethernet cable would connect directly from your router to a device such as a tv, gaming system, or computer.
+In your home, an ethernet cable would connect directly from your router to a device such as a TV, gaming system, or computer.
 Some laptops are equipped with ethernet ports so they can be hardwired in when used in a single location.

-Category 5 (Cat5) is one of the original categories of ethernet cable and will process and transfer information at a speed of 100 megabits per second.
+Cat5 Cable is one of the original categories of ethernet cable and will process and transfer information at a speed of 100 megabits per second.

-The Benefits of Hard-Wiring your Devices
+The Benefits of Hard-Wiring your Devices With Ethernet

 There are a few key benefits of utilizing ethernet cables to hard-wire your devices.

-- It frees up your wifi.
-If you are a gamer or stream a lot of television, it can slow down your wifi.
-By wiring in your big devices that take up a lot of bandwidth, you free up your wifi for your smaller devices like tablets or phones.
+- It frees up your WiFi.
+If you are a gamer or stream a lot of television, it can slow down your WiFi.
+By wiring in your big devices that take up a lot of bandwidth, you free up your WiFi for your smaller devices like tablets or phones.

 - The port is universal and does not change based on the category of cable or device you have.

-- An ethernet connection is more stable and faster than standard wifi
+- An ethernet connection is more stable and faster than standard WiFi.